Last updated: 2026-04-20

 Should You Buy the 2019 BMW 3-Series?

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (8).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (8).
+An extended warranty is worth pricing out.

 Compared to the 2020 BMW 3-Series, which scored 2 points lower.
 See also the 2018 BMW 3-Series for an earlier comparison.